Skeletonxf/Skeletonxf.github.io/source/markdown/_multipleInheritance.md

 [Full code snippet](/code-snippets/pathfindingEntity.lua)

 Each ambiguity is handled by explicit logic in the `__index` function, with non ambiguous methods simply called as normal.
-If composition works instead though, that's probably better.
+When composition works instead though, it is probably a better solution in most cases.